isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-acq-ext-msmt/c-acq-doc-obj.md

 ---
 description: Using the JavaScript Document Object Model, additional scripting methods can be employed to augment the request for the zig.js file.
-seo-description: Using the JavaScript Document Object Model, additional scripting methods can be employed to augment the request for the zig.js file.
-seo-title: Acquiring Document Objects
 solution: Analytics
 title: Acquiring Document Objects
 topic: Data workbench